siyka-marinova/sample-kendoui-core-widgets/README.md

-sample-kendoui-core-widgets<br/>(formerly Kendo UI Mobile app template)
+sample-kendoui-core-widgets<br/>(formerly the Kendo UI Mobile app template)
 ====================

 A cross-platform mobile device application developed with the mobile widgets from Kendo UI Core.